EduardoAndresLobos/Analysis-of-World-Population-Infant-Mortality-and-Life-Expectancy-1/README.md

 # Analysis-of-World-Population-Infant-Mortality-and-Life-Expectancy-1

-In the first World Population report, 3 .xlsx files are loaded
+<h3>In the first World Population report, 3 .xlsx files are loaded </h3>

 Population, contains a list of countries and number of habitants.
 Countries, contains list of countries, country code and its respective continent.